 Let the long-term benefits of the enrolled agent designation serve as reason enough to stay the course and hold on to your good study habits until you’ve officially finished the exam.
-Even this late in the game, you must still make sacrifices with your time and energy in order to pass Part 3, so don’t give up now.
+Even this late in the game, you must still make sacrifices with your time and energy to pass Part 3, so don’t give up now.

-You can take a much-needed break every once in a while, and you can still make time for friends and family, but you can’t drop the ball yet lest you jeopardize everything you’ve accomplished so far.
-You’ve got to cut back on short-term pleasures in order to make long-term accomplishments.
+You can take a much-needed break every once in a while and make time for friends and family, but you can’t drop the ball yet, lest you jeopardize everything you’ve accomplished so far.
+You’ve got to cut back on short-term pleasures to make long-term accomplishments.

 While you can prepare for questions about pretty much every topic, you can’t call which specific questions you’ll see on the EA exam.
 For this reason, there is a chance you’ll see an unfamiliar question or two.

 And if you do, you don’t need to panic.
 You just need to exercise educated guessing.
 To make an educated guess, you simply assess the answer options, rule out the obviously incorrect ones, speculate the question’s intentions, and choose the answer option that seems best to you.

-And, if you get ready to choose an answer but still have your doubts, that may be reason enough to go in a different direction.
+And, if you get ready to choose an answer but still have doubts, that may be reason enough to go in a different direction.
 I say this because our first instincts aren’t correct nearly as often as we’ve been told.
 So, you probably will change your answer to the right one if you opt for your second choice.

-Making an educated guess should be your last resort when you’re answering real exam questions, but not when you’re answering practice questions.
+Making an educated guess should be your last resort when answering real exam questions, but not when answering practice questions.
 You need to develop your educated guessing abilities in advance, so try it out when you take quizzes in your EA review course.